Lowe’s Logo

 Lowe's Logo January-June 1955

-The logo was completely informational because, in this way, it was possible to convey all important information to customers quickly and intelligibly.
-And also – to make the brand memorable so that it is easily recognized among other stores.
-Detailed data was located on a horizontally elongated rectangle, and the inscription was made in geometric glyphs with a wide breakdown.
-The font was used simple – even chopped and capitalized.
-The black and white palette made the symbol as distinct as possible.
+The logo was entirely informational, conveying all the important information to customers quickly and intelligibly.
+And also, to make the brand memorable so that it is easily recognized among other stores.
+Detailed data were located within a horizontally elongated rectangle, and the inscription was written in geometric glyphs with a wide breakdown.
+The font was used simply, even when it was chopped and capitalized.
+The black-and-white palette made the symbol as distinct as possible.

 June – November 1955